sdv-dev/SDGym/README.md

 benchmarked, which is expected to be a function that has as unique input and output a table of data.

-The inputs for your synthesizer funciton should be:
+The inputs for your synthesizer function should be:

 * `real_data`: a 2D `numpy.ndarray` with the real data the your synthesizer will attempt to imitate.
 * `categorical_columns`: a `list` with the indexes of any columns that should be considered